Dreadlock Holiday

 "Dreadlock Holiday" is a reggae song by 10cc.
 Written by Eric Stewart and Graham Gouldman, it was the lead single from the band's 1978 album, Bloody Tourists.
+It was a number one hit in several countries.

 Composition

-The song was based on real events Eric Stewart and Moody Blues vocalist Justin Hayward experienced in Barbados; and Graham Gouldman experienced in Jamaica.
+The song was based on real events Eric Stewart and Moody Blues vocalist Justin Hayward experienced in Barbados, and Graham Gouldman experienced in Jamaica.
 Graham Gouldman commented: "Some of the experiences that are mentioned are true, and some of them are ... fairly true!"
-Stewart recalled seeing a white guy "trying to be cool and he looked so naff" walking into a group of Afro-Caribbeans and being reprimanded, which became the lyric "Don't you walk through my words, you got to show some respect."
+Stewart recalled seeing a White man "trying to be cool and he looked so naff" walking into a group of Afro-Caribbeans and being reprimanded, which became the lyric "Don't you walk through my words, you got to show some respect".
 Another lyric came from a conversation Gouldman had with a Jamaican, who when asked if he liked cricket replied, "No, I love it!".

 Music video

 The music video for the song was directed by Storm Thorgerson.
 The beach scene in the official video was filmed on the Dorset coast near Charmouth.